-- The impacts of the COVID-19 pandemic and efforts to mitigate the spread of the virus have had a material adverse effect on and could continue to have a material adverse effect on us. - The worldwide demand for drilling services has historically been dependent on the price of oil. - Our business depends on the level of activity in the offshore oil and gas industry, which has been cyclical, is currently emerging from a protracted downturn and is significantly affected by many factors outside of our control. - Our industry is highly competitive, with an oversupply of drilling rigs and intense price competition. - We can provide no assurance that our drilling contracts will not be terminated early or that our current backlog of contract drilling revenue ultimately will be realized. - We may not be able to renew or replace expiring contracts for our rigs. - Our customer base is concentrated. - Our contract drilling expense includes fixed costs that will not decline in proportion to decreases in rig utilization and dayrates. - · We must make substantial capital and operating expenditures to reactivate, build, maintain and upgrade our drilling fleet. - Our business involves numerous operating hazards that could expose us to significant losses and significant damage claims.
-We are not fully insured against all of these risks and our contractual indemnity provisions may not fully protect us. - Any significant cyber-attack or other interruption in network security or the operation of critical information technology systems could materially disrupt our operations and adversely affect our business. - Acts of terrorism, piracy and political and social unrest could affect the markets for drilling services, which may have a material adverse effect on us - We rely on third parties to secure and service equipment, components and parts used in rig operations, conversions, upgrades and construction. - Contracts for our drilling rigs are generally fixed dayrate contracts, and increases in our operating costs could adversely affect our profitability. - Failure to obtain and retain highly skilled personnel could hurt our operations. - As part of our business strategy, we may pursue business opportunities that include acquisitions of businesses or drilling rigs, mergers or joint ventures or other investments, and such transactions would present various risks and uncertainties.
+- The worldwide demand for drilling services has historically been dependent on the price of oil. - Our business depends on the level of activity in the offshore oil and gas industry, which has been cyclical, is currently emerging from a protracted downturn and is significantly affected by many factors outside of our control. - Our industry is highly competitive, with an oversupply of drilling rigs and intense price competition. - We can provide no assurance that our drilling contracts will not be terminated early or that our current backlog of contract drilling revenue ultimately will be realized. - We may not be able to renew or replace expiring contracts for our rigs. - Our customer base is concentrated. - Our contract drilling expense includes fixed costs that will not decline in proportion to decreases in rig utilization and dayrates. - We must make substantial capital and operating expenditures to reactivate, build, maintain and upgrade our drilling fleet. - Our business involves numerous operating hazards that could expose us to significant losses and significant damage claims.
+We are not fully insured against all of these risks and our contractual indemnity provisions may not fully protect us. - Any significant cyber-attack or other interruption in network security or the operation of critical information technology systems could materially disrupt our operations and adversely affect our business. - Acts of terrorism, piracy and political and social unrest could affect the markets for drilling services, which may have a material adverse effect on us. - We rely on third parties to secure and service equipment, components and parts used in rig operations, conversions, upgrades and construction.

+- Contracts for our drilling rigs are generally fixed dayrate contracts, and increases in our operating costs could adversely affect our profitability. - The impacts of the COVID-19 pandemic and efforts to mitigate the spread of the virus have adversely impacted, and could continue to adversely impact, our business, operations and financial results. - Unionization efforts and labor regulations in certain countries in which we operate could materially increase our costs or limit our flexibility in how we manage our personnel. - Inflation may adversely affect our operating results and increase working capital investments required to operate our business, - Failure to obtain and retain highly skilled personnel could hurt our operations. - As part of our business strategy, we may pursue business opportunities that include acquisitions of businesses or drilling rigs, mergers or joint ventures or other investments, and such transactions would present various risks and uncertainties.